tgnemecek/core-website/src/collections/pages/leading.md

     > **For Free:**

-    1. [Assessment](http://profiles.thecoreporation.com/sample/welcome) of your greatest strength and liability;
+    1. [Assessment](http://profiles.thecoreporation.com/sample/welcome) of your greatest leadership strength and liability;

     2. Leader Compass Report;